TheRollingOcean/TRO-S24U-Degoogle/README.md

 # S24UDegoogle
 A running wiki of how I degoogled my S24U and the privacy settings I used.
-This does not replace the entirty of the Samsung stack and allows for stability.
+This does not replace the entirety of the Samsung stack and allows for stability.

 Here's my frozen app stack from Shizuku and FreezeYou!

-Note that this disables, Findmy, BLE, Smarthings integrations disables GMS, Samsung and Google accounts, and locks the baseline at Android 15 (no OTA)
+Note that this disables, Findmy, BLE, Smarthings integrations disables GMS, Samsung and Google accounts, and locks the baseline at Android 15 (no OTA).
+Battery is great!

 **Google / AOSP (system-level)**